Java Unit Testing - JUnit & TestNG

 • Regression Test: Tests to ensure the a change (such as enhancement, patches or configuration change) does not break the system or introduce new faults.

 Unit Testing is concerned about testing individual programs/classes to ascertain that each program/class runs as per specification.
-Prior to the arrival of "unit testing framework", programmers tends to write test expressions which print to the console or a trace file (the amount of output is sometimes controlled by a trace-level or debug-level flag).
+Prior to the arrival of Unit Testing Framework, programmers tends to write test expressions which print to the console or a trace file (the amount of output is sometimes controlled by a trace-level or debug-level flag).
 This approach is not satisfactory because it requires human judgment to analyze the results produced.
 Too many print statements cause the dreaded Scroll Blindness.

 With a proper Unit Testing framework, you can automate the entire unit testing process.
 Your job becomes designing proper test cases to excite the program.
 Furthermore, the unit testing process can be integrated into the build process.
 In this case, the build process not only checks for syntax errors, but semantic errors as well.